-The 1984 Plan, the 1993 Plan and the 1995 Plan provide for restricted stock awards.
-Except for shares awarded in connection with payment of bonuses under the long-term (three-year) incentive bonus plan, the restrictions on 25% of the shares received pursuant to an award normally lapse on the third anniversary of the date of the award, with an additional 25% of the restrictions lapsing on the fourth anniversary and the remaining restrictions lapsing on the fifth anniversary.
-With respect to shares awarded in connection with the long-term (three-year) incentive bonus plan, the restrictions on onethird of the shares received pursuant to an award lapse on each anniversary of the date of the award over a three-year period.
-The restricted stock agreements entered into with employees under these plans provide that all restrictions on restricted stock will lapse upon certain terminations of employment within a five-year period after a change in control.
+The 1984 Plan, the 1993 Plan, the 1995 Plan and the 1997 Plan provide for restricted stock awards.
+Except for shares awarded in connection with the payment of bonuses under the Long-Term Plan, the restrictions on 25% of the shares received pursuant to an award normally lapse on the third anniversary of the date of the award, with an additional 25% of the restrictions lapsing on the fourth anniversary and the remaining restrictions lapsing on the fifth anniversary.
+With respect to shares awarded in connection with the

+Long-Term Plan, the restrictions on one-third of the shares received pursuant to an award lapse on each anniversary of the date of the award.
+The restricted stock agreements entered into with employees under these plans provide that all restrictions on restricted stock will lapse upon certain terminations of employment within a 5-year period after a change in control.

-A change in control is defined in the agreements under the 1984 and 1988 Plans to include a change of control as set forth in the proxy rules issued under the Exchange Act, the acquisition of 25% or more of the Common Stock of the Company by any person or group of persons acting together, or a change during any two-year period in a majority of the Board of Directors of the Company unless each new director was approved by a vote of at least two-thirds of the directors then still in office who were directors at the beginning of the period.
-The definition of change in control under the 1993 Plan differs from the definition of that term in the agreements under the 1984 and 1988 Plans in that a change in control is considered to have occurred upon the acquisition of 20% or more (rather than 25%) of the Company's Common Stock, and the definition includes the sale, lease, exchange or other transfer of substantially all of the Company's assets to, or the merger or consolidation of the Company with, a corporation that is not controlled by the Company.
-Under the 1995 Plan, a change in control is defined as (i) the failure of the individuals who were directors at the time the 1995 Plan was adopted and those whose election or nomination to the Board of Directors was approved by a two-thirds vote of the directors then still in office who were directors at the time the 1995 Plan was adopted to constitute a majority of the Board of Directors; (ii) the acquisition by certain persons or groups of 20% or more of the Company's Common Stock; (iii) the approval by the stockholders of a reorganization, merger or consolidation (except with certain permitted entities); or (iv) the approval by the stockholders of a complete liquidation or dissolution of the Company or the sale or disposition of all or substantially all of the assets of the Company, other than to certain permitted entities.
+A change in control is defined in the agreements under the 1984 and 1988 Plans to include a change of control as set forth in the proxy rules issued under the Exchange Act, the acquisition of 25% or more of the Common Stock of the Company by any person or group of persons acting together or a change during any 2-year period in a majority of the Board of Directors of the Company unless each new director was approved by a vote of at least two-thirds of the directors then still in office who were directors at the beginning of the period, or whose election or nomination was so approved.
+The definition of change in control under the 1993 Plan differs from the definition of that term in the agreements under the 1984 and 1988 Plans in that a change in control is considered to have occurred upon the acquisition of 20% or more (rather than 25%) of the Company's Common Stock and the definition includes the sale, lease, exchange or other transfer of substantially all of the Company's assets to, or the merger or consolidation of the Company with, a corporation that is not controlled by the Company.
+Under the 1995 and 1997 Plans, a change in control is defined as (i) the failure of the individuals who were directors at the time such plan was adopted and those whose election or nomination to the Board of Directors was approved by a two-thirds vote of the directors then still in office who were directors at the time such plan was adopted, or whose election or nomination was so approved, to constitute a majority of the Board of Directors; (ii) the acquisition by certain persons or groups of 20% or more of the Company's Common Stock; (iii) the approval by the stockholders of a reorganization, merger or consolidation (except with certain permitted entities); or (iv) the approval by the stockholders of a complete liquidation or dissolution of the Company or the sale or disposition of all or substantially all of the assets of the Company (other than to certain permitted entities).

-Severance agreements with various executive officers (described above) provide for cash payments in lieu of outstanding options if a change in control of the Company occurs.
-In addition, the SERP (described above) provides for certain benefits and payments if a change in control of the Company occurs.
+Other Plans and Agreements.
+Severance agreements with various executive officers (described above) provide for cash payments in lieu of outstanding options if a change in control of the Company and a subsequent triggering event occurs.
+In addition, the SERP (described above) and the Outside Directors' Plan (described above) provide for certain benefits and payments if a change in control of the Company occurs.